xiaogit00/covalent-docs/content/en/docs/network/network-operators/_index.md

 - The minimum staking amount for an operator is 175,000 CQT.
 - There is an unbonding period of 180 days for operators.
 During this period, rewards cease to be added to the principal amount staked.
 - The fees which delegates pay to operators can be changed by the owner and has a minimum of 2%.
 It can be different for each operator as they ultimately control the fee.
 - There is a maximum ratio of delegated CQT to operator-staked CQT.
-The ratio can be changed by the contract owner (Covalent) and will be set to 10:1 at launch.
+- There is a max stake in place for operators to prevent a small number of Network Operators making up the majority staked.

 ## Running as an Operator